 - Improve coaching skills

-I didn’t hit ANY of my goals I set out to do… and to be honest, I didn’t care that I didn’t hit my goals.
+I didn’t achieve ANY of my goals… and to be honest, for the first time I didn’t actually care and I didn’t feel bad about it.

 Show Up, Connect & Serve

 - Create honest, soul-level work

 First 3 Months of 2020 (April to June)